ShivamThakur121/Quotes-Generator-/README.md

 ## 🚀 Features

 - ✨ Displays an inspirational quote.
-- 🎨 Changes background color on button click.
+- 🎨 Changes background color with quote.
-- 🎯 Uses dark shades of primary colors (Blue, Red, Yellow).
+- 🎯 Uses dark shades of primary colors (Blue, Red, Yellow and many more...).